-Oregon State University is guided by its 2019-23 strategic plan (SP4.0): Transformation, Excellence and Impact, which articulates the university’s distinctive focus on academic excellence in all aspects of learning, discovery and engagement.
-Transformation, Excellence and Impact is the fourth five year plan developed by OSU since the beginning of President Ed Ray’s tenure.
+Oregon State University's 2019-23 strategic plan (SP4.0): Transformation, Excellence and Impact articulates the university’s distinctive focus on academic excellence in all aspects of learning, discovery and engagement.
+Transformation, Excellence and Impact is the fourth five-year plan developed by OSU since 2004.

 The OSU Board of Trustees approved the University’s current strategic plan SP4.0—Transformation, Excellence and Impact—in October 2018.
-The plan was developed through an extensive stakeholder engagement process that assessed what has been accomplished since the University’s first five year plan under President Ed Ray, considered current opportunities and challenges, refined areas of strategic focus, identified and modified goals, and informed the prioritization of actions over the next five years.
+The plan was developed through an extensive stakeholder engagement process that assessed what was accomplished under the prior plan, considered current opportunities and challenges, refined areas of strategic focus, identified and modified goals, and informed the prioritization of actions over the next five years.

-The new plan takes into consideration the University’s recent visioning exercise, which sought to anticipate OSU’s future unique contributions on the higher education landscape.
-VISION 2030: Distinction, Access and Excellence articulates the kind of promise, focus, and distinction among premier research institutions that Oregon State University is capable of achieving if is bold in its actions and efficient and effective in the use of its resources.
+The new plan takes into consideration the University’s recent visioning exercise, which sought to anticipate OSU’s future unique contributions to the higher education landscape.
+VISION 2030: Distinction, Access and Excellence articulates the kind of promise, focus, and distinction among premier research institutions that Oregon State University is capable of achieving if it is bold in its actions and effective in the use of its resources.